Zenos43/Window-Tweaks/More Tweaks ( Optional )/Clean scripts/Clean temp on boot/README.md

-## Put this folder some where save and copy "cleanTempBoot.vbs" shortcut into "Startup" folder
+# Copy this folder to a safe location, then copy the shortcut file "cleanTempBoot.vbs" to the "Startup" folder.